 The College of Optometrists of Ontario has been working closely with the Ministry of Health to keep optometrists up to date with the latest information relevant to optometry care.

-Effective May 26, 2020, optometrists can begin the gradual return to work providing non-urgent care.
-The College has provided optometrists with guidance to help with this transition.
-Optometrists can begin seeing patients for non-urgent care provided they follow both the College guidance and recommendations from the Ministry of Health.
+The College has provided optometrists with guidance about providing care during the COVID-19 pandemic.
+Optometrists can see patients in person provided they follow both the College guidance and recommendations from the Ministry of Health.
 Learn more about these recommendations.

-Optometry offices may apply this guidance differently depending on their size, space, and ability; however, all optometrists will be implementing increased screening, disinfection, and physical distancing practices.
+Optometry offices may apply this guidance differently depending on their size, space, and ability; however, all optometrists will be carrying out increased screening, disinfection, and physical distancing practices.

-When optometry offices resume non-urgent care in person, what will it mean for patients?
-Patients will notice that in-person care is different than it used to be but can be certain that optometrists are working to ensure they are providing the safest care possible.
+What does this mean for patients?
+Patients will notice that in-person care is different than it used to be but can be certain that optometrists are working to providing the safest care possible.